qianweicheng/rasa/examples/rasasc/data/nlu.md

 ## intent:add_attachments_to_emails
 - how do i add attachments to emails?
 - hi there! how do i add an attachment (other that photos) to an email? thank you!
+- how do i add a pdf attachment ?

 ## intent:add_images_to_emails
 - how do i add images from my phone to emails?